Table of Contents

 Note that an image name is NOT enough of a description.

-- Planned sounds: list at least two specific sounds, what will generate the sounds and a short description of the how the sound will be used in your subsystem.
+- Planned sounds: list at least two specific sounds, the object generating the sound and the triggering event.
 For example:

 -Jane grunting when she hits a wall.

 -Jane success sound (yodel?) when she outwits or defeats an enemy.

 As the subsystem owner, you are responsible for writing the code that controls the playing of these sounds.

 - Incorporate your subsystem information into the proposal document for the guild to review as described in the Guild Specifications.

 The instructor will evaluate your quest using the Project Proposal rubric in Canvas.